Giacomo Puccini | Madama Butterfly

 Il Principe Yamadori

-Peter Galliard performed at opera houses in Germany (Staatsoper and Deutsche Oper Berlin, Frankfurt, Dresden and Leipzig), Japan, Spain, France and Israel.
-The tenor worked with famous stage directors such as August Everding, Johannes Schaaf, Harry Kupfer and Peter Konwitschny as well as with renowned conductors such as Nikolaus Harnoncourt, Christian Thielemann, Ingo Metzmacher, Simone Young and Kirill Petrenko.
+Peter Galliard performed at many opera houses in Germany – at the Staatsoper and the Deutsche Oper Berlin, as well as at the Opera Houses in Frankfurt, Dresden and Leipzig.
+He also worked in Japan, Spain, France and Israel.
+Peter Galliard’s repertoire is very extensive.
+There are many TV, radio and CD recordings of his opera, Lied and concert performances.
+The tenor worked with famous stage directors such as August Everding, Johannes Schaaf, Harry Kupfer and Peter Konwitschny as well as with great conductors such as Nikolaus Harnoncourt, Christian Thielemann, Ingo Metzmacher, Simone Young and Kirill Petrenko.

 Lo zio Bonzo